ocastilloreyes/petgem/docs/source/manual/quickstart.rst

 Quickstart
 ==========

-This page gets a first **PETGEM** forward simulation running in a few commands, using the canonical ``csem_model`` case.
+This page runs a first **PETGEM** forward simulation on the ``canonical_model``
+example: a marine CSEM benchmark with a thin resistive layer.
 For the concepts behind each step see :doc:`overview`; for the full walkthrough see :doc:`examples`.

 Prerequisites
 -------------
-A working build environment with PETSc (complex scalars) and the Python helpers
-- see :doc:`install`.
-The quickest route is the provided Docker image, which ships every dependency.
+A build environment with PETSc (complex scalars), Gmsh, and the Python helpers - see :doc:`install`.
+The provided Docker image ships all of them.

 Build
 -----